Guide to buying jewellery

 What is hypoallergenic jewellery?

-Some people are sensitive to nickel and copper so look for hypoallergenic jewellery.
-These are usually made from pure metals such as platinum and titanium.
+If you are sensitive to nickel and copper, hypoallergenic jewellery is a great option.
+They are usually made from pure metals such as platinum and titanium.
 Surgical steel, sterling silver, and high carat yellow gold jewellery contain a very small amount of nickel or copper so can also be considered hypoallergenic.

 Best metals for piercings